mattermost/docs/source/about/frequently-asked-questions.rst

 No.

-If there is a case where the reseller agreement is under review and an order is urgently needed by a customer, Mattermost may, with internal approvals, accept a reseller purchase order with the following language:
+If there is a case where the reseller agreement is under review and a customer urgently needs an order, Mattermost may, with internal approvals, accept a reseller purchase order with the following language:

-"Any statements, clauses, or conditions included on or referenced by buyer's purchase order forms, which forms modify, add to, or are inconsistent with Mattermost’s standard terms and condtions are expressly rejected.
-Such orders will only be accepted by Mattermost upon the condition and with the express understanding that despite any such statements,clauses, or conditions contained in any order forms of the buyer are void and have no effect.
+"Any statements, clauses, or conditions included on or referenced by buyer's purchase order forms, which forms modify, add to, or are inconsistent with Mattermost’s standard terms and conditions are expressly rejected.
+Such orders will only be accepted by Mattermost upon the condition and express understanding that despite any such statements, clauses, or conditions contained in any order forms of the buyer are void and have no effect.

 EXCEPT AS OTHERWISE EXPRESSLY AGREED BY THE PARTIES IN WRITING, MATTERMOST MAKES NO WARRANTIES OR REPRESENTATIONS WITH RESPECT TO ANY MATTERMOST PRODUCTS, DOCUMENTATION OR SUPPORT, AND HEREBY DISCLAIMS ALL OTHER EXPRESS AND ALL IMPLIED WARRANTIES, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT."